Delusion4013/Self-learning-web/react-website/readme.md

 ## Getting Started
-To get started for development, cd into `react-website/self-learning-app` and run `npm start`
+To get started for development, cd into `react-website/self-learning-app` and run``npm install` followed by `npm start`

 ## Useful Resources